mitmedialab/SAR-opal-base/README.md

 mechanics, all using ROS.

 ## Build and Run
-This game was built and tested with Unity 5.3.5 and MonoDevelop 5.9.6.
+This game was built and tested with:

+- Unity 5.3.5
+- MonoDevelop 5.9.6
+- rosbridge from ROS Indigo
+- sar\_opal\_msgs 4.0.0
+- TouchScript 8.1
+- LeanTween [no version number]
+- websocket-sharp [no version number]

 ## Configuration